Minimalism: What Is The Best Number Of Shoes to Own?

 It’s about decluttering your life, focusing on what truly matters, and making intentional choices.

-Minimalism can be applied to various aspects of our lives, including our wardrobe, where it challenges us to ask, “How many shoes do I really need?”
+Minimalism can be applied to various aspects of our lives, including our wardrobe, where it prompts the question: “How many shoes do I really need?”

 What is the best number of shoes to own?